MTK G50 is not a real processor, just another name for the 8227L_Demo SoC.

 New name MTK G50

-The new name MTK G50 sounds like its a new processor.
-New processors are faster than the old generation of chips, just by the use of never fab technology and chip design.
-You could imagine that some would assume the MTK G50 is a new chip, with all that new chip goodness?
+The new name, MTK G50, sounds like a new processor.
+New processors are faster than the old generation of chips, just by using never-fab technology and chip design.
+You could imagine that some would assume the MTK G50 is a new chip with all that new chip goodness.

-The MTK G50 has the same spec as the 8227L chips, so although it may have a different name, it is still the same core at heart, beating, very, very slowly.
+The MTK G50 has the same spec as the 8227L chips, so although it may have a different name, it is still the same core at heart, beating very slowly.

 ARM Cortex-A7 cores are grouped into 4.
 As a groundbreaking design, a Quad-core configuration has now been surpassed by much more powerful and higher core-count configurations.
 The Cortex-A7 uses the Armv7-A architecture, giving only 32-bit processing operations.
 Modern processing cores can operate at 64-bit for future apps and performance improvements.